What is financial aid?

 What is the FAFSA?

 The FAFSA is the Free Application for Federal Student Aid that you must complete if you wish to apply for financial aid.
-This application can be accessed online using this link: www.fafsa.ed.gov.
-For more information on Federal Student Aid, download The Guide to Federal Student Aid 2018-2019.
+This application can be accessed online using this link: https://studentaid.gov/h/apply-for-aid/fafsa.

 What is the verification process?

 Verification is the process the college follows to confirm the accuracy of the information you reported on your FAFSA.
-If your application is selected for verification by the Department of Education, the college will contact you to request additional information.
+If your application is selected for verification by the Department of Education, the college will contact you to request additional information, such as copies of your and your parent(s)/spouse’s (if you are married) Federal Tax forms or W-2 forms or other financial documents.

 Am I considered a dependent or independent student?